beejjorgensen/cs344_curriculum/week09/project-9.md

 ### Algorithm to Map Page/Offset to Address

-We've already see this, but for completeness:
+We've already seen this, but for completeness:

 ```
 GetAddress(page, offset):